0u812/sbnw/readme.md

 ## Download

-The latest release can be downloaded at https://github.com/0u812/sbnw/releases.
+The network viewer plugin is part of Tellurium, which can be downloaded for [Windows](http://sourceforge.net/projects/pytellurium/files/tellurium-1.1/Windows/) [Mac OS X](http://sourceforge.net/projects/pytellurium/files/tellurium-1.1/Mac/).
+Seperate binaries for the libSBNW library are available from [SourceForge](https://sourceforge.net/projects/sbnw/files/).

 ## Test Cases